Check out new gear for the 2025-26 season at the Ski Bully Shop!

 Ultimately, the best snow for skiing is a matter of personal preference.
 Some skiers enjoy the challenge of carving through compacted snow or the excitement of skiing in varying conditions.
 And for some, deep powder can be very difficult, requiring augmented technique.
 Especially if coming form the ice on the East Coast (USA).
 Regardless of the type of snow, the joy of skiing lies in the love of the sport and the unique experiences each type of snow offers.

-Which Resort Had the Most Snowall in The 2022-23 Season?
+Which Resorts Had the Most Snowfall in The 2024-25 Season?

-The ski resort with the biggest record-breaking snowfall last season was Alta Ski Area in Utah.
+The ski resort with the biggest snowfall last season was Alyeska Resort, AK

 Read Full Article